ErikHartman/erikhartman.github.io_old/index.md

 ### 2023

 #### November 2023
-- Invited speaker to the University of Copenhagen to talk about feature selection in omics (BINN-paper).
+- Invited speaker to the University of Copenhagen to talk about feature selection in omics with deep learning and SHAP (BINN-paper).

 #### October 2023
 - Currently working on two cool projects.
 One in peptidomics and graph theory, and one in feature selection methods.